How to Make and Can Homemade Berry Jam

 The summer is the perfect time to make your homemade jams and jellies.
 I make my jam every summer and give it out for holiday gifts, housewarmings, or any other fun occasion.
 It is a great gift and I always get many compliments for the jam.
 Plus, my family always has homemade jam for marinades, toast, PB&J, etc. The best part is that the process is quite simple.

-- Jars and lids: There are 6 jar sizes to choose from.
-I prefer either the half pint (8oz) or pint (16oz) sizes.
-One batch of jam will fill around 4 pint jars or 8 half pint jars.
-The half pint jars are great for small gifts.
+- Jars and lids: There are 6 jar sizes to choose from that vary in size and style.
+I prefer either the half-pint (8 oz) or pint (16 oz) sizes.
+One batch of jam will fill around 4 pint jars or 8 half-pint jars.
+The half-pint jars are great for small gifts.
 There are two mouth sizes you can choose from as well.
 The mouth size is determined by the diameter of the jar opening.
 I like the wide mouth jars because of the aesthetics, but the regular mouth jars are easier to find.
 Either mouth size is fine.
 All jelly jars have a regular mouth size.
 Your jars and screw tops may be reused, but all lids must be new.
 If you have the jars, the lids can be bought separately.

-- A water bath canner or a very large stockpot for heating jam after it's ladled into jars: I use a 12 quart stock pot.
+- Water-bath canner: You will need a water bath canner or a very large stockpot for heating jam after it's ladled into jars; I use a 12-quart stockpot.

-- Canning funnel: This isn't a necessity, but I highly recommend it.
+- Canning funnel: A canning funnel isn't a necessity, but I highly recommend it.
 Cleaning really hot jam off of the sides of the jar before it's put in the water bath is not fun.
 The funnel allows you to ladle the jam into the jars without the mess.

-- Jar lifter: Also not a necessity, but a great utensil for lifting the jam out of the hot water bath.
+- Jar lifter: A jar lifter is also not a necessity, but is a great utensil for lifting the jam out of the hot water bath.
 The funnel and jar lifter can be bought cheaply at Target.

-- Ladle and long spoon for stirring jam
+- Ladle and spoon: You will need a ladle and long spoon for stirring the jam.

-- Mixing bowls for the fruit and sugar
+- Bowls: You will need to have several mixing bowls for the fruit and sugar.

 - Pectin: I have used both liquid and dry pectin and haven't seen any difference in my jam.
 I always buy extra pectin.
 It can be added to runny jam to thicken it.
 If your jam is overly ripe it can cause it to be runny.